Faisal of Saudi Arabia: Assassination and aftermath

 One theory for the King's murder was avenging the death of Prince Khalid bin Musaid, the brother of Prince Faisal bin Musaid.
 King Faisal instituted secular reforms that led to the installation of television, which provoked violent protests.
 Prince Khalid led an attack on a television station in 1966, and he was shot dead by a policeman.

-In a documentary entitled "Faisal, Legacy of a King", Faisal's grandson Amr bin Mohammed bin Faisal claims that the King had distanced himself from the world days before his death.
+In a documentary entitled Faisal, Legacy of a King, Faisal's grandson Amr bin Mohammed bin Faisal claims that the King had distanced himself from the world days before his death.
 Zaki Yamani claimed that King Faisal told his own relatives and friends about a dream he had in which his father, the late King Abdulaziz, was traveling in a car and asked him to get in.
 Yamani went on to say that Faisal felt that his death was approaching.
-According to Islamic beliefs, if a dead person takes a living person in a dream, the living person will most likely die within a short amount of time.
+In Islamic beliefs, dreams hold significance and can sometimes carry messages or guidance.

 Prince Faisal bin Musaid was captured directly after the attack.
 He was at first officially declared insane, but following the trial a panel of Saudi medical experts decided that he was sane when he shot the King.
 The nation's high religious court convicted him of regicide and sentenced him to execution.
 He was publicly beheaded in Deera Square in Riyadh.